Industry Practitioners Perspectives on AI Model Quality: Perceptions, Challenges, and Solutions: Introduction

 \section{Introduction}

-Recent decades have witnessed the rapid growth of Artificial Intelligence (AI) technologies in a vast spectrum of critical domains, including finance~\cite{cao2021ai,bao2022artificial}, image processing~\cite{goodfellow2014generative, kirillov2023segment}, software development~\cite{russell2018automated}, etc. However, same as many other software systems, AI systems are prone to bugs, failures, and other quality issues that can lead to severe consequences.
-For example, according to news in June 2022, nearly 400 car crashes in 11 months involved automated technologies.~\cite{Press_2022} Even ChatGPT, a popular AI chatbot, is exploitable in certain ways~\cite{10.1155/2023/8691095, shi2023badgpt}.
-As a result, understanding how to ensure the quality of the AI system is a vital task that can have a significant impact on the stakeholders.
+In recent decades, Artificial Intelligence (AI) technologies have rapidly advanced across critical domains, such as finance~\cite{bao2022artificial} and image processing~\cite{goodfellow2014generative}.
+However, like traditional software, AI models are prone to bugs, failures, and quality issues that can lead to severe consequences.
+As reported in 2022, nearly 400 car crashes in 11 months involved AI-based automated technologies~\cite{Press_2022}.
+Wong et al.~\cite{wong2021external} find that a widely-used sepsis identification AI misses most cases and raises frequent false alarms, and Chen et al.~\cite{chen2025secureagentbench} show that LLM code agents may produce insecure code.
+Ensuring AI model quality is more urgent and important than ever before.

-As defined by the International Organization for Standardization (ISO) 9000, \textit{Quality Assurance} (QA) is ``part of quality management focused on providing confidence that quality requirements will be fulfilled.''~\cite{ISO_2015} Many QA techniques, e.g., bug detection methods~\cite{gorbunov2010autofuzz, zhao2019seqfuzzer, niedermaier2017propfuzz, pradel2018deepbugs, wang2016bugram, jovic2011catch} and CI/CD tools~\cite{pratama2021implementation} have been developed to assure the quality of traditional software.
-As the QA techniques for traditional software may not be directly applicable to AI systems, researchers have proposed a series of properties to evaluate various quality aspects of AI systems (e.g., fairness~\cite{biasfinder, biasrv, aequevox}, robustness~\cite{acsac2022gong, DeepGini, surprise}, correctness~\cite{yang2022revisiting, harris2019systematic, papinenietal2002bleu}).

-However, as pointed out by Song et al.~\cite{song2022exploring}, academia-based research papers about QA for AI systems cannot be easily practiced by industry practitioners.
-Additionally, AI systems in the industry are usually larger and more complex than the ones evaluated in research papers.
-The standards and regulations they need to meet are usually many-sided and domain-specific.
-For example, AI systems for finance need to meet the requirements of the \textit{Basel Accords}~\cite{The_Bank_for_International_Settlements_2014}, i.e., a set of agreements on banking regulations.
-Data used by AI systems in the domain that involves private personal information need to comply with the privacy regulations of operating countries, such as \textit{PDPA}~\cite{Personal_Data_Protection_Commission} in Singapore and \textit{GDPR}~\cite{GDPR_2022} in the European Union.